madolson/placeholderkv-2/README.md

     % make V=1

-Kqueue optimization
+Kqueue batch optimization
 -------------

-To build Valkey with the kqueue optimization where we buffer events and register them at once along with retrieving pending events via `kevent()` instead of registering events to kqueue one by one.
-This should conserve plenty of system calls to `kevent` in some scenarios.
+To build Valkey with the kqueue batch optimization, where we buffer events and register them at once along with retrieving pending events via `kevent()` instead of registering events to kqueue one by one.
+This should reduce the number of system calls to `kevent` in some scenarios.

 Note that this optimization will change the current semantics of registering and deregister events via `kevent` by buffering events and deferring the operations.